delimatorres/lifesum.github.io/_posts/2014-04-10-our-platform.md

 ### Django

-Finally, while framework often add a lot of unnecessary noise to your code, I decided I (being alone on the backend then) was too novice in Python to re-invent the wheel, and Django was already powering Instagram and my friends at FundedByMe as well as many other great services.
+Finally, while frameworks often add a lot of unnecessary noise to your code, I decided I (being alone on the backend then) was too novice in Python to re-invent the wheel, and Django was already powering Instagram and my friends at FundedByMe as well as many other great services.

 Django comes with a good DB support with an efficient ORM (which can also be replaced by arguably better ones), a good framework structure close to MVC and a killer-feature: the Django Admin.
 With built-in support for cache backends, DB, web templates and user authentication, I thought we could always extend it to simplify later with more experience, but it'd be a great tool to start with.
 It was!